Advances in Artificial Intelligence: A Review for the Creative Industries: Introduction

-The next breakthrough happened in 2023 when OpenAI unveiled GPT-4, a significantly larger model with estimated 1.8 trillion parameters and improved performance compared to its predecessors \cite{openai:gpt4:2023}.
-However, this still represents less than 1\% of the human brain’s approximately 600 trillion synaptic connections\footnote{\url{https://www.rsb.org.uk/biologist-features/ai-versus-the-brain}}.
-GPT-4 is a multimodal large language model that can generate responses to both text and images.
-It incorporates DALL·E 3, enabling it to comprehend a much broader range of nuances and details than earlier versions.
+The next breakthrough occurred in 2023 when OpenAI unveiled GPT-4, a significantly larger model with { third-party estimates of 1.8 trillion parameters; OpenAI has not disclosed an official figure.} It also demonstrated improved performance compared to its predecessors \cite{openai:gpt4:2023}.
+However, this still { many orders of magnitude smaller than the human brain’s estimated 100–1,000} trillion synaptic connections\footnote{\url{https://www.rsb.org.uk/biologist-features/ai-versus-the-brain}}.
+GPT-4 is a multimodal large language model that can generate responses to both text and images. { In the ChatGPT interface, GPT-4 is integrated with} DALL·E 3, enabling it to comprehend a much broader range of nuances and details than earlier versions.
 In March 2024, Claude 3 Opus by Anthropic was released, boasting multimodal capabilities in generating images, tables, graphs, and diagrams.
 Moreover, Anthropic claims that Claude 3 Opus outperforms GPT-4 in generating human-like dialog and contextually aware responses.
 These rapid advances have, in turn, led the creative industries to face significant challenges.
 For example, DMG Media, the Financial Times, and Guardian Media Group have highlighted concerns about the potential impact on print journalism, particularly if AI tools reduce the need for users to click through to news websites, affecting advertising and subscription revenues \cite{UK:Large:2024}.
 There is also concern about `AI-generated slop'—low-quality, mass-produced content created by AI that often lacks coherence or originality\footnote{\url{https://reutersinstitute.politics.ox.ac.uk/news/ai-generated-slop-quietly-conquering-internet-it-threat-journalism-or-problem-will-fix-itself}}.
 It is typically used for spam, search engines, or clickbait, and is criticized for cluttering the internet and undermining genuine human-created content.